THE ANGLICAN CHURCH of All Saints in Parque Taoro, Puerto de la Cruz, is over 130 years old, making it the oldest Anglican church in Spain.

 The building is Early English Gothic style with pairs of lancet windows to the side aisles.
 In the Sanctuary there is on the south wall a large scale reproduction of the Light of the World by Holman Hunt.

 We also have some wonderfully vibrant stained-glass windows depicting figures of the prophet, apostle and martyr and the wording from Te Deum.
-Some of these windows were brought over from America around the time the church was built.
+The magnificent East window was made by Shrigley and Hunt of Lancaster, England.